dptww1/ijbsputils/README.md

 Features
 --------
 Not a lot yet.
-The plugin creates a new *BSP* menu with a single item, "Go To JSP".
+The plugin creates a new *BSP* menu with a single item, "Go To Renderer".
-If you currently selected a Java class containing a @Renderer.Path annotation, "Go To JSP" will open that file for you in the editor.
-If your class has multiple
-@Renderer.Path annotations, you'll be prompted (with an incredibly ugly UI) for which one you want to go to.
+If you have focus on a Java class containing a @Renderer.Path annotation (perhaps indirectly in a superclass), "Go To Renderer" will open the renderer file for you in the editor.
+If your class has multiple @Renderer.Path annotations, you'll be prompted (with an incredibly ugly UI) for which one you want to go to.

 Bugs/Issues